BTCAssessors/email-signatures/README.md

 The format of this file then depends on the signature file used.

-### The signature file
+### The signature template `signature.html`
-The signature file is an HTML file that contains a generic signature to be used for all users.
+The signature template file is an HTML file that contains a generic signature to be used for all users.
 In order to specify each users' information, variables inside the signature file are used.
 Those variables are then parsed by the `jinja2` template module to combine them with the users information specified in the `users.json` file.

 Basic variables can be specified using the following `jinja2`'s syntax:
 ```